Katō Tomosaburō: Naval career

-As Prime Minister
+Premiership (1922–1923)

 Following his return to Japan, Katō was appointed 21st Prime Minister of Japan in recognition of his performance at the Washington Naval Conference.
 His cabinet consisted mainly of bureaucrats and members of the House of Peers, which proved unpopular with the Imperial Japanese Army.
-During his tenure as prime minister, Katō implemented the provisions of the Washington Naval Agreement, withdrew Japanese forces from Shantung in China and ended Japanese participation in the Siberian Intervention.
+During his tenure as prime minister, Katō implemented the provisions of the Washington Naval Agreement, withdrew Japanese forces from Shandong in China and ended Japanese participation in the Siberian Intervention.

+Death

 Katō succumbed to late-stage colon cancer and died a little over a year into his term.

 Katō was given the honorary rank of Marshal Admiral the day before his death, and posthumously awarded the Grand Cordon of the Supreme Order of the Chrysanthemum and his title raised to shishaku (viscount).

 His death came only a week before the Great Kantō earthquake of 1923, and therefore Japan was without a prime minister during that disaster.

 Katō's grave is at Aoyama Cemetery, Tokyo.